casics/nostril/README.md

    print("real")
 ```

-The Nostril source code distribution also comes with a command-line program called (unsurprisingly) `nostril`.
+The Nostril source code distribution also comes with a command-line program called `nostril`.
 You can invoke the `nostril` command-line interface in two ways:

 1. Using the Python interpreter:
     ```